Average Waist Size for Women & Men [Statistics]

 • Asian individuals have the smallest waist sizes on average, while Hispanic individuals have the largest.

-• Top 5 countries with largest average waist size: United States, Mexico, Canada, Australia, United Kingdom.
+• Top 5 countries with the largest average waist size: United States, Mexico, Canada, Australia, United Kingdom.

-• Top 5 countries with smallest average waist size: Japan, Italy, South Korea, Bangladesh, China.
+• Top 5 countries with the smallest average waist size: are Japan, Italy, South Korea, Bangladesh, and China.

 The average waist size for women of all ages is 38.7 inches or 98.4 cm.